lorenjanwilson/cliwrangler/README.md

 - Brocade

 Cisco IOS is being dealt with first, and it's currently the only thing that I've tested.
-Other types of devices will follow.
+Other types of devices will follow shortly.

 The CLIWrangler class attempts to deal with the following nasty things on your behalf: